SieMatic

-SieMatic is a German kitchen manufacturer.
+SieMatic Möbelwerke is a German kitchen manufacturer.
 The company was founded in 1929 and has its headquarters in Löhne, North Rhine-Westphalia.
 It delivers its products to over 60 countries worldwide.
 SieMatic is considered among the best-known German luxury brands.
 Since 1998, Ulrich W. Siekmann has been Managing Director of SieMatic, the third generation of his family to run the company.

 In 2007, the company achieved sales of €130.1 million and in 2012 it had roughly 500 employees.

 History

 In the 1920s, August Siekmann established a factory to produce kitchen furniture on the site of the Cologne-Minden Railway Company.
 During the Second World War, large sections of the factory site were destroyed, yet the company resumed kitchen production in 1946.
 In 1960, SieMatic unveiled the first kitchen with integrated grip handles for a handle-free door front.
 From that point on, the entire company went by SieMatic as both its brand and official company name.
 At the beginning of the 1970s, the capacity of the original plant in Löhne was significantly expanded.
 For the first time, the company achieved sales of over 100 million Deutsche Mark and established subsidiaries in other European countries.
 In 1979, SieMatic entered the US market, setting up a subsidiary there.
 In the 1990s, SieMatic was among the first kitchen furniture manufacturers using medium-density fiberboard (MDF) for its products.
 In 2004, SieMatic opened a showroom center at its headquarters, the "August Wilhelm Siekmann Forum", which is still open today.
 The company also set up a new logistics center near the Löhne headquarters.